 - 1. The first 100 hours on a new or reconditioned engine are critical to its life and performance. - 2.
 Operate the engine under various conditions, particularly heavy loades with minimal idling, to help seat engine components properly. - 3.
-Constantly check the engine temperature and oil pressure gauges (sets with Series 3 or 4 panels). - 4.
+Frequently check the engine temperature and oil pressure gauges (sets with Series 3 or 4 panels). - 4.
 Oil consumption is greater during break-in as piston rings take time to seat. - Break-In Oil Changes: Change engine oil and filter at 50 hours.
-Change oil and filter again at 100 hours, then at every 250 hours (consult Lubricants section for oil recommendation).
+Change oil and filter again at 100 hours (consult Lubricants section for oil recommendation), then at every 200 hours.